-With Norwegians traveling and immigrating across the world in large numbers, they also introduced their unique methods of skiing to the respective indigenous population.
+With Norwegians traveling and immigrating over the world in large numbers, they also introduced their unique methods of skiing to the respective indigenous population.
 It is at this point that cross country skiing was seen developing or evolving into a healthy and sociable sport from what it once used to be – a military practice or necessity.

-Norwegian expatriates started taking positions of organizers and club mentors and ski clubs became a much more common sight all across Europe.
+Norwegian expatriates started taking positions of organizers and club mentors and ski clubs became a much more common sight all over Europe.
 Norwegians were ecstatic about the popularity of their national sport, however, they were also insecure about the fact that they will lose control over it.
 This led to the formation of an International Ski Congress in 1910.

 This Congress was replaced by the Federation Internationale du Ski (FIS) in 1924, but Norwegians ensured that had at least one Norwegian at the top position of FIS.
-This was to ensure that any national-level cross-country event taking place in either Europe or the USA will have to be compliant with Norwegian rules – that included physical fitness as well as moral uprightness!
+This was to ensure that any national-level XC skiing event taking place in either Europe or the USA will have to be compliant with Norwegian rules – that included physical fitness as well as moral uprightness!

 Cross country skiing has been used for traveling for almost 5000 years or so, with its beginnings found in the Scandinavian region.

 As per the historians, it may well have been practiced by Chinese, as early as 600 CE in Daxing’anling.

 Some historical evidence (around CE 550) also suggests Procopius’s observations of its usage by Sami people known as skrithiphinoi, meaning “ski running samis”.

 Birkley asserts that these Sami people have been skiing for over 6000 years, as per the usage of the very old word čuoigat for skiing.